Republican party must focus on nationalist, socially conservative agenda to win 2020 election

 If the GOP chooses to ignore these voters’ concerns about the effects of hyper-globalization and growing economic inequality and instead treats Trump’s presidency and the populist re-alignment he’s ushered in as a mere blip on the screen the party will fade into obscurity.
 Demographic changes alone will ensure that that occurs.

-However, if Republicans embrace the president’s nationalist conservative agenda and focus their energies on fixing unfair trade deals, endless wars, abortion, rising medical costs, social media censorship, sex trafficking, infrastructure, transgenderism, and unchecked immigration the party of Lincoln has the potential to dominate American politics for decades to come.
+However, if Republicans embrace the president’s nationalist conservative agenda and focus their energies on fixing unfair trade deals, endless wars, abortion, social media censorship, infrastructure, and unchecked immigration, the party of Lincoln has the potential to dominate American politics for decades to come.

 National Review editor Rich Lowry spoke about the future of conservatism at the Aspen Ideas Festival several weeks ago.

 “The Republican Party is never going to be the same,” he said.
 “And I don’t think it’s going back to what it was.
 I don’t think there will ever be a figure like Trump again…but I do think the party will have to be more populist, will have to be more nationalist, socially conservative, not quite as libertarian.”
 It will “have to think through what it means to be a working-class oriented party.
 Not just the white working classes.”

 Lowry is absolutely right.
 Republicans have to run candidates in the 2020 elections who can solidify for the party the blue-collar, working class voters Trump convinced to support him instead of Hillary Clinton.
 Tucker Carlson, the Buckley-esque de facto leader of this populist brand of conservatism, implicitly endorsed that strategy last month on his Fox News show.

 “There isn’t a caucus that represents where most Americans actually are: nationalist on economics, fairly traditional on the social issues,” he lamented.